 I like that you can use it without turning off the burner.

-On the flip side, I really don’t like that it scratched up my pen tip!
+On the flip side, I really don’t like that it scratched up my nib!

-A solution is to have a dedicated pen tip for this.
+A solution is to have a dedicated nib for burning dark and using the scraper on it.

-The pen tip I used for testing is one I don’t like.
-I consider it to be my use and abuse pen tip.
+The pen tip I used for testing is one I don’t like. so I have not problem using and abusing it.
 If I ruin it, I don’t care.

 Here’s an Amazon affiliate link to this set of wire tips: https://amzn.to/3E1fY7K